jfrog/partner-integrations/cloud.md

 # How to Uninstall

-To uninstall, use the **Uninstall app** button in Manage apps in jira cloud:
+To uninstall, use the **Uninstall** button in Manage apps in JIRA Cloud:

 ![Uninstall app](https://github.com/Dattax/partner-integrations/blob/main/img/jira_image.png?raw=true)